cocos-creator/docs-3d-deprecated/en/editor/animation/animation-event.md

 ## Editing a specified event trigger function

 __Double-click__ the __event frame__ just added to open the __Event Editor__.
 In the editor, we can manually enter the name of the function that needs to be triggered.
-When the function is triggered, the corresponding method will be matched in each component of the animation root node.
+When the event is triggered, animation system will execute all corresponding method with the same name in each component of the __animation root node__.

 If you need to add the incoming parameters, __click__ `+` or `-` next to __Params__.
 Currently, only __three__ types of parameters are supported: *Boolean*, *String*, and *Number*.